wcmc-its/ReCiter-PubMed-Retrieval-Tool/README.md

 ## Using

 The PubMed Retrieval Tool supports all syntax that the PubMed interface does, however, it does not return all fields.
-To see which fields are returned, view the (PubMed Data Model)[https://github.com/wcmc-its/ReCiter-PubMed-Model].
+To see which fields are returned, view the [PubMed Data Model](https://github.com/wcmc-its/ReCiter-PubMed-Model).
 Note also that the Swagger interface translates your request into the cURL syntax.

 ### Search using "/pubmed/query/"